DevExpress-Examples/blazor-dxgrid-sort-filter-by-selection/README.md

 4. Set the column's [SortMode](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.SortMode) property to `Custom`.
 5. Handle the Grid's [CustomSort](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.CustomSort) event.
 In the event handler, compare rows by their selection state.

-You can now sort data against the service column to bring selected rows to the top.
+You can now sort data against the service column to bring the selected rows to the top.

 ## Files to Review